medhatassm/EntityFrameworkCompleteGuide/EFCoreConfiguration/Readme.md

 }
 ```

-and there is more **Data Annotation Attribute** we will use it when it needed but for now, its good to know how you declare it and what it used for 😊
+and there is more **Data Annotation Attribute** we will use it when it needed but for now, it's good to know how you declare it and what it used for 😊

 ---

 ### Fluent API

-this better than Data Annotation, this allow you to set all your configuration on one place using `OnModelCreating` override function, so it help you to organize your code and set configuration without get your class (entity) dirty.
+this better than Data Annotation, this allows you to set all your configuration on one place using `OnModelCreating` override function, so it help you to organize your code and set configuration without get your class (entity) dirty.

 ```csharp
      protected override void OnModelCreating(ModelBuilder modelBuilder)